Engineering Undeclared (ENGRUD) students request placement in an engineering major at the end of their first year.

 If your first-choice program is full, we will try to place you into your second -choice program, and if that’s full, we’ll look at your third-choice, etc.

-Ranking five majors will guarantee that you will be placed during the first round.
-If you rank fewer than five majors and all of your ranked majors reach capacity, you will be asked to rank the majors with remaining capacity in a second round of placement.
+Ranking all majors you are eligible for will guarantee that you will be placed during the first round.
+If you rank fewer majors than you are eligible for and all of your ranked majors reach capacity, you will be asked to rank the majors with remaining capacity in a second round of placement.

 The College of Engineering has capacity for all ENGRUD students to be placed into an engineering major.